Wizard of Oz: Magic Match

 When I was hired as an Associate Designer I became more involved with the live operations of our game and would regularly be tasked with redesigning live levels of the game that were under performing.
 I also took over Design’s responsibilities in our content release process, working closely with other departments to ensure new levels were released to our players each week.

-A few months before my promotion to my current role I began designing a level editor meant to be used on multiple Match 3 games created by Zynga.
+A few months before my promotion to Game Designer I began designing a level editor meant to be used on multiple Match 3 games created by Zynga.
 While heading up the design of this tool I worked closely with the engineers creating it while also gathering feedback from other designers and incorporating it into the functionality of the tool.

-I’ve done work creating new tutorials for the game and updating old ones that were no longer accurate to make use of our updated tutorial system.
+I’ve done work creating new tutorials for the game, and collaborated with engineering as we updated our system.
+I then updated old tutorials that were no longer accurate to make use of the new features available.
 The tutorials I’ve created have involved new power ups, side content features, and hazards in ways that were not possible with the limitations of the old system.